 7 Days Wildlife & Hiking Tour Itinerary

-Day 1: Transfer to Murchison Falls via Ziwa Rhino Sanctuary
+Day 1: Entebbe to Murchison Falls N/Park via Ziwa Rhino Sanctuary

 Day 2: Game drive and Boat cruise to bottom of Murchison falls

-Take an early breakfast, ready to embark on a sensational day of re-discovering Uganda’s largest conservation area, with a sunrise game safari as well as a leisurely boat cruise along the Victoria Nile.
+Have an early breakfast, and get set for a sensational day of re-exploring Uganda’s largest conservation area, with a sunrise game drive and an afternoon leisurely boat cruise along the Victoria Nile.

-Depending on your place of accommodation, a game drive in Murchison falls national park happens in the northern side of River Nile, and it is best done at dawn when the sun is rising; to better spot early risers as well as nocturnal returning to their shelters after their night hunting sessions.
+Depending on the lodge you are staying at, a game drive in Murchison falls national park happens in the northern side of River Nile, and it is best done before sunrise to comfortably sight early risers and nocturnals returning to their shelters after their night hunting sessions.

 After a rather delicious picnic lunch, head out for a 3-4 hour boat trip upstream to the bottom of Murchison falls.
 This boat cruise avails endless chances of sighting rare and beautiful animals that dot the banks of the river in search of cool environment and drinking water.
 Common animals include buffaloes, elephants, waterbucks, crocodiles, hippos, and numerous other bird species.